What is “Continuity”?

 This is an example of what can go wrong when continuity is not properly observed with wardrobe.

 For this reason, most large productions take wardrobe pictures of actors each time there is a major break in filming, to ensure the wardrobes used are consistent.

 Continuity Errors Using Props

 *In one shot, an actor picks up a glass of water and takes a drink with his left hand.
 In another shot, he picks it up with his right hand.
 If the error is not corrected during the filming or editing process, the actor will be seen speaking the same set of lines with the glass in both his left and right hand.

 Since this would be impossible in real life – a person cannot hold the same glass in one hand and the other hand, simultaneously – the illusion that the audience is looking at one continuous scene is shattered.

 Continuity is so important that most major film projects have a dedicated, non-actor, continuity person who monitors the actor’s performances, wardrobe and prop usage and diligently works to ensure that each take matches the next take.
 Successful application of the principal of continuity can make the difference between a professional, well-done piece of filmmaking and an amateurish one.

-The recent Game of Thrones/Starbucks faux pas is the latest example of why continuity is so important.
-In Episode 4 of the current season of Game of Thrones, Daenerys Targaryen (played by Emilia Clarke) is celebrating her victory over the Night King, with her allies.
+The recent Game of Thrones/Starbucks faux pas is an example of why continuity is so important.
+In Episode 4 of the final season of Game of Thrones, Daenerys Targaryen (played by Emilia Clarke) is celebrating her victory over the Night King, with her allies.
 At some point during the filming, Clarke began drinking a latte from a Starbucks cup and forgot to remove the cup from view before filming resumed.

-The result: one of the biggest continuity mistakes in cinematic history and an estimated $2 billion in free advertising for Starbucks.
+The result: one of the biggest cinematic and continuity mistakes in history and an estimated $2 billion in free advertising for Starbucks!